postylem/jacob-beamer/README.md

 # jacob-beamer
-a simple beamer template I use
+a simple beamer template I use for linguistics/math presentations